wullm/SOAP/README.md

 The `-Werror` flag is useful for making pdb stop on warnings.
 E.g. division by zero in the halo property calculations will be caught.

-It is also possible to select individual halos to process with the `--halo-ids` flag.
-This specifies the VELOCIraptor IDs of the required halos.
+It is also possible to select individual halos to process with the `--halo-indices` flag.
+This specifies the index of the required halos in the halo catalogue.
 E.g.
 ```
-python3 -Werror -m pdb ./compute_halo_properties.py --halo-ids 1 2 3 ...
+python3 -Werror -m pdb ./compute_halo_properties.py --halo-indices 1 2 3 ...
 ```

 ## Profiling